nkashyap14/Zettelkasen/Zettelkasten/Hash Index.md

 - Suited for situations where the value of each key is updated frequently
 	- A lot of writes per key
 - Typically need to maintain the hash map in memory as a hash map on disk is difficult to make perform well as it requires a lot of random access I/O
+- Range Queries are not efficient because it requires looking up every key individually in the hashmap and then random access across disk
 ---
 Links :: [[Computer Science]] [[Data Formats]] Reference :: [[Designing Data Intensive Applications]]